U.S.A. Based Manufacturer.

 October 28, 2024

 HaF Equipment, a Minnesota-based company with over 30 years in bulk material and dry ingredient handling, is thrilled to announce its acquisition of Semi-Bulk Systems, a St. Louis company specializing in wet ingredient mixing.
-This union brings together HaF’s expertise in dry ingredient handling and Semi-Bulk’s wet mixing solutions, offering an expanded range of services under one roof.
+This union brings together HaF’s expertise in dry ingredient handling and Semi-Bulk’s wet mixing solutions, offering an expanded range of bulk material equipment and services under one roof.

 The decision to merge comes after years of collaboration between the two companies, during which customers frequently requested a provider that could handle both dry and wet processes.
 Now, HaF and Semi-Bulk will combine their strengths to meet this demand, reinforcing their leadership in bulk ingredient handling.